 CIL exemptions and relief

-This guidance has been produced by Runnymede Borough Council (RBC) to assist in the self-build relief process.
+This guidance has been produced by Runnymede Borough Council (RBC) to assist in the Extension Exemption relief process.
 It describes what RBC requires to be submitted (and acknowledged) at each step and when, and clearly describes the potential penalties caused by not following each step correctly.
+Please visit ‘CIL surcharges and enforcement’ for a description of potential penalties.

-Applying for a self-build exemption is a five-step process.
-All self-build claimants must follow all of the steps in order to comply with CIL legislation and obtain a self-build exemption from RBC.
+Applying for an Extension Exemption is a two-step process.
+All Extension claimants must follow all of the steps in order to comply with CIL legislation and obtain an Extension Exemption from RBC.

 This process is governed by legislation: the Community Infrastructure Levy Regulations 2010 (as amended) – known as the ‘CIL Regulations’.
 For ease of interpretation, the following guidance does not quote the CIL Regulations directly.
-Claimants are therefore strongly advised to consult the CIL Regulations for full details, and the Government’s Planning Practice Guidance signposts the relevant regulations for self-build exemption purposes.
+Claimants are therefore strongly advised to consult the CIL Regulations for full details, and the Government’s Planning Practice Guidance signposts the relevant regulations for relief and exemptions.

-Claimants may wish to seek independent advice on the implications of Self-Build Exemptions and CIL.
+Claimants may wish to seek independent advice on the implications of Extension Exemptions and CIL.

 This must be done before any exemption can be claimed for.